MOX fuel: Fast reactors

 These fast reactors are better suited for the transmutation of other actinides than thermal reactors.
 Because thermal reactors use slow or moderated neutrons, the actinides that are not fissionable with thermal neutrons tend to absorb the neutrons instead of fissioning.
-This leads to buildup of heavier actinides and lowers the number of thermal neutrons available to continue the chain reaction.
+This leads to a buildup of heavier actinides and lowers the number of thermal neutrons available to continue the chain reaction.
 A subcritical reactor with an external neutron source could either be run in the fast neutron spectrum (without the need for highly enriched fuels as otherwise common in fast reactors) or use thermal neutrons to breed fissile materials, compensating the loss of neutrons by increasing the flux from the neutron source.

 Fabrication

 Plutonium separation

 The first step is separating the plutonium from the remaining uranium (about 96% of the spent fuel) and the fission products with other wastes (together about 3%) using the PUREX process.

 Dry mixing

 MOX fuel can be made by grinding together uranium oxide (UO2) and plutonium oxide (PuO2) before the mixed oxide is pressed into pellets, but this process has the disadvantage of forming much radioactive dust.